PrefectHQ/prefect/docs/guides/automations.md

     }
 }
 ```
-From a simple input, we can easily create an exposed webhook endpoint.
+From this input, you can create an exposed webhook endpoint.

 ![webhook-simple](/img/guides/webhook-simple.png)

-Each webhook will correspond to a custom event created, where you can react to it downstream with a separate deployment or automation.
+Each webhook corresponds to a custom event created, where you can react to it downstream with a separate deployment or automation.

-For example, we can create a curl request that sends the endpoint information such as a run count for our deployment.
+For example, you can create a curl request that sends the endpoint information such as a run count for your deployment.
 ```console
 curl -X POST https://api.prefect.cloud/hooks/34iV2SFke3mVa6y5Y-YUoA -d "model_id=adhoc" -d "run_count=10" -d "friendly_name=test-user-input"
 ```
-From here, we can make a webhook that is connected to pulling in parameters on the curl command, and then it kicks off a deployment that uses these pulled parameters.
+From here, you can make a webhook that is connected to pulling in parameters on the curl command, and then it kicks off a deployment that uses these pulled parameters.
 ![Webhook created](/img/guides/webhook-created.png)

-Let us go into the event feed, and we can automate straight from this event.
+Go into the event feed to automate straight from this event.
 ![Webhook automate](/img/guides/webhook-automate.png)

-This allows us to create automations that respond to these webhook events.
-From a few clicks in the UI, we are able to associate an external process with the Prefect events API, that can enable us to trigger downstream deployments.
+This allows you to create automations that respond to these webhook events.
+From a few clicks in the UI, you can associate an external process with the Prefect events API that can trigger downstream deployments.
 ![Automation custom](/img/guides/automation-custom.png)

-In the next section, we will explore event triggers that automate the kickoff of a deployment run.
+In the next section, you will explore event triggers that automate the kickoff of a deployment run.

-## Using triggers
+## Use triggers

-Let's take this idea one step further, by creating a deployment that will be triggered when a flow run takes longer than expected.
+You can take this a step further by creating a deployment that triggers when a flow run takes longer than expected.
-We can take advantage of Prefect's [Marvin](https://www.askmarvin.ai/) library that will use an LLM to classify our data.
+You can take advantage of Prefect's [Marvin](https://www.askmarvin.ai/) library that uses an LLM to classify the data.
 Marvin is great at embedding data science and data analysis applications within your pre-existing data engineering workflows.
-In this case, we can use [Marvin'd AI functions](https://www.askmarvin.ai/components/ai_function/#ai-function) to help make our dataset more information rich.
+In this case, you can use [Marvin's AI functions](https://www.askmarvin.ai/components/ai_function/#ai-function) to help make the dataset more information rich.

-Install Marvin with `pip install marvin` and set you OpenAI API key as shown [here](https://www.askmarvin.ai/welcome/quickstart/)
+Install Marvin with `pip install marvin` and [set your OpenAI API key](https://www.askmarvin.ai/welcome/quickstart/).

-We can add a trigger to run a deployment in response to a specific event.
+You can add a trigger to run a deployment in response to a specific event.

-Let's create an example with Marvin's AI functions.
-We will take in a pandas DataFrame and use the AI function to analyze it.
+Here's an example with Marvin's AI functions.
+It will take in a Pandas DataFrame and use the AI function to analyze it.

 Here is an example of pulling in that data and classifying using Marvin AI.
-We can help create dummy data based on classifications we have already created.
+The dummy data is based on classifications you have already created.

 ```python
 from marvin import ai_classifier